jconst/JCDialPad/README.md

 Check out the Demo project to get a sense of how to create more complex views, add a background image, and create your own buttons using images or iconic fonts.

 ### Customising the Appearance
 The module is entirely customisable through UIAppearance.
 Most colours and fonts used within the module can be set using the UIAppearance proxy.
-The example project shows how to do this, but for a more in depth look at UIAppearance check out the docs [check out the docs](https://developer.apple.com/library/ios/documentation/uikit/reference/UIAppearance_Protocol/Reference/Reference.html) or check out [Matt Thompson’s article on NSHipster](http://nshipster.com/uiappearance/)
+The example project shows how to do this, but for a more in depth look at UIAppearance check out the docs [check out the docs](https://developer.apple.com/library/ios/documentation/uikit/reference/UIAppearance_Protocol/Reference/Reference.html) or check out [Matt Thompson’s article on NSHipster](http://nshipster.com/uiappearance/).

+## Known Issues

+- Crazy stuff happens in landscape mode.
+- Buttons just start to run off the screen if you add too many.
+Not sure what the best choice would be to do in this case.
+- I would really like to get the actual iOS 7 phone keypad visual styling – where the frosted overlay is white, and pressing the buttons actually makes them become more translucent, revealing the colors of the background image.

 ## License
 JCDialPad is available under the MIT license.
 See the LICENSE file for more info.